NIKOtheWolFox/FurAffinityClassifier/README.md

 ## How to use GUI application
 GUI application is at "App.Wpf" folder.
 1. Unzip released file.
-2. Run "FurAffinityClassifier.App.Wpf.exe".
+1. Run "FurAffinityClassifier.App.Wpf.exe".
-3. Set up as you wish. (setting will not save unless clicking "Save Setting")
+1. Set up as you wish. (setting will not save unless clicking "Save Setting")
-4. Click "Execute" button.
+1. Click "Execute" button.

 ## How to use Console application
 Console application is at "App.Console" folder.
 This folder have 3 subfolders, choose one that suit for your environment.
 1. Unzip released file.
-2. create file "setting.json" in App.Console folder.
-3. Write setting to "setting.json".
+1. Configure by "FurAffinityClassifier.App.Console --change-setting [param]". ([param] is written in "Console application reference" section)
-4. Run "FurAffinityClassifier.App.Console.exe (FurAffinityClassifier.App.Console in macOS or Linux)".
+1. Run "FurAffinityClassifier.App.Console.exe (FurAffinityClassifier.App.Console in macOS or Linux)".

 ## Console application reference
 You can see this reference by running "FurAffinityClassifier.App.Console.exe --help".